 Admission Requirements & Details

-The information regarding admissions below may provide a better idea of the candidates Western Montana College accepts.
-The details may include application requirements and recommendations, as well as any college credits that may be transferred.
+The admissions information below may give an overview of the students Vincennes University accepts.
+The details may include admissions application requirements and recommendations, as well as any college or dual credits that may be transferred.

 College Credits Accepted

 - Dual Credits

 The average "out of pocket" cost of attendance, after any grants and scholarships are considered, is around $9,900.
 In order to calculate a more accurate and detailed cost of attendance check out their cost calculator here.
 There is also a $20 application fee for those applying to a program.
 The figures listed below are for informational purposes only and do not represent current or future tuition, fees, and expenses.

 Tuition & Fees Information

 - State Residents: $5,600-$6,700